 I hope you found this comparison of punch needle hoops helpful.

-Be sure to check out our other punch needle tutorials!
+Be sure to check out the other supplies you will need for punch needle!